Julian/venvs/README.rst

     [virtualenv.app]
     install = ["$DEVELOPMENT/myapp"]

-After creating the above, running ``convergeenvs`` will create 2 virtualenvs, one called "development" with pudb and twisted installed into it and trial linked from within it onto your ``PATH``, and a second called "app" installing the corresponding directory.
+After creating the above, running ``venvs converge`` will create 2 virtualenvs, one called "development" with pudb and twisted installed into it and trial linked from within it onto your ``PATH``, and a second called "app" installing the corresponding directory.

 That's about all you need to know.
 If you insist on reading further though, venvs has an older, not-very-recommended mutable interface which allows you to create virtualenvs in a central location without tracking them in a config file (or converging them).
 For that, usage is similar to ``mkvirtualenv``, although ``venvs`` passes arguments directly through to ``virtualenv``:

 .. code-block:: sh

-    $ venvs nameofvenv -- -p pypy
+    $ venvs create nameofvenv -- -p pypy

 will create a virtual environment in an appropriate platform-specific data directory, or in the directory specified by ``WORKON_HOME`` for